Bluedragon614/Chemical-Database/README.md

 # Chemical-Database
 School project involving OOP

-Make sure to place all files in the same directory for program to run properly
+Please see the wiki or follow this link for instructions: https://github.com/Bluedragon614/Chemical-Database/wiki